drbean/edit/steve/conversation.md

 This means being self-conscious about what you are saying.
 It's good to wonder if you are saying the right thing, or saying it right.

 As the title, '\currenttitle' says, think of writing as a conversation.

+This kind of conversation is different than the conversation that writing allows you to have with yourself.
+For that kind of conversation, see [Writing as a way of thinking].